mirumee/ariadne-codegen/README.md

 - `queries_path` - path to file/directory with queries (Can be optional if `enable_custom_operations` is used)

-One of the following 2 parameters is required, in case of providing both of them `schema_path` is prioritized:
+Exactly one of the following 3 parameters is required.
+They are mutually exclusive - providing more than one raises a configuration error:

 - `schema_path` - path to file/directory with graphql schema
+- `schema_paths` - list of schema sources; each entry can be a local path (file or directory) or a dotted Python attribute path (resolved at codegen time).
+See [Loading schema from installed packages](#loading-schema-from-installed-packages).
 - `remote_schema_url` - url to graphql server, where introspection query can be perfomed

 Optional settings: